dunwu/blog/themes/next/docs/AGPL3.md

 The Free Software Foundation may publish revised and/or new versions of the GNU Affero General Public License from time to time.
-Such new versions will be similar in spirit to the present version, but may differ in detail to address new problems or concerns.
+Such new versions will be similar in spirit to the present version, but may differ in template to address new problems or concerns.

 Each version is given a distinguishing version number.
 If the